 On the way to the goal of transmitting electricity without wires, Nik had stumbled across the secret of sending signals from a transmitter to a tuned receiver.
-This invention later became known as radio and indeed Tesla had filed patents demonstrating the critical 4-tuned circuits to prove that he was its inventor, well before Marconi.
+This invention later became known as "radio" and indeed Tesla had filed patents demonstrating the critical 4-tuned circuits to prove that he was its inventor well before Marconi.
 But radio was the easy problem.
-What my buddy really wanted to do was extract infinite amounts of electricity from the core of the Earth and transmit it to everyone for free!
-This last was a secret because Tesla knew that if the money-grubbing powersthat-be ever found out about this dream, he would have been shut down forever ... or who knew WHO he would have had to marry.
-Nik therefore entrusted this secret to no one, not even a ghost $\dots$ well that's not exactly true, he entrusted the secret to Fritz, Kolman and me.
+What my buddy really wanted to do was extract electricity from the core of the Earth and transmit it to everyone This last was a secret for free! because Tesla knew that, if the money-grubbing powers-that-be ever found out about this, he would be shut down forever ... or who knew WHO he would have to marry.
+Nik therefore entrusted this secret to no one, not even a ghost ... well that's not exactly true, he entrusted the secret to Fritz, Kolman and me.

-Suddenly the 201 lamps go dark.
-Knowing instinctively what must have happened, Tesla looks in the direction of the town of Colorado Springs.
+Suddenly the 201 lamps flicker dimmer and dimmer.
+Knowing instinctively what must have happened, Tesla looks in the direction of the town of Colorado Springs where the lights also flicker, and then go out.